kubk/mobx-log/README.md

 In order to customize `mobx-log` use `configureMakeLoggable` function.

----
+### Access stores as global variables in browser console.

-**Recommended**: Access stores as global variables in browser console:
+It is a recommended option:
 ```js
 import { configureMakeLoggable } from 'mobx-log';